jampaniuday/oracle_aix/README.md

 Features:
 * Oracle 12c Release 1 support with AIX 7.1
+(Note Customers using the cookbook must have valid licensing to use Oracle 12c products).

 Non-goals:

 * Oracle client install is 11g R2 but has not been tested on AIX and given the work done on AIX, expect there to be some issues if tried.

 * We did not port Oracle 11gr2 Release support to AIX 7.1.
 It was